SairajGondkar/Spam-Mail-Prediction/README.md

 # Spam-Mail-Prediction

-Predict if Mail is Spam or not using ML.
+Predict if Mail is Spam or not, using ML.